We know taking magnesium provides a ton of benefits, but we still get asked quite frequently, “Is magnesium safe to take during pregnancy?”

 Groups B and C were considered deficient in magnesium.
 Group B was given the same daily multivitamin tablet as Group A, whereas Group C was given 200 mg of magnesium daily (on top of their normal diet).
 The groups were examined throughout the entire pregnancy.

 What complications can magnesium help prevent during pregnancy?
+(Study 2)

-A study done by the Oxford Academic Journal of Nutritional Reviews examined the effects of magnesium deficiency during pregnancy.
+Another study done by the Oxford Academic Journal of Nutritional Reviews examined the effects of magnesium deficiency during pregnancy.
 They looked at how magnesium affects the following disorders and complications:

 - Preterm labor/birth